Feriman22/portscan-protection/README.md

 3. Verify
 4. Quit

 The `install` process will copy the script in /root folder, then insert itself in the crontab.
-It will run on every startup, so your server will be protected at all time.
+It will run once now and on every startup, so your server will be protected at all time.

 The `uninstall` process remove the script from /root folder and remove the crontab entry as well.
 **WARNING!** You cannot run this script again after this step from /root folder!